SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: Related Work

+\paragraph{Optimizer and Calibrator Perspective} SegQuant unifies diverse quantization techniques through two abstractions: \textit{Optimizer} and \textit{Calibrator}.
+Optimizers such as SmoothQuant, SVDQuant, and DMQ~\cite{smoothquant2023, svdquant2025, dmq2025} reshape activation distributions via analytical scaling, while rotation-based methods like SpinQuant~\cite{spinquant2024} enhance numerical alignment.
+Calibrators such as GPTQ~\cite{gptq2022} and native amax schemes formulate quantization as optimization or matching problems.
+We adopt SmoothQuant and SVDQuant as representative Optimizers, and GPTQ or native amax as Calibrators, to highlight SegQuant’s extensibility and compatibility rather than to compete with any single algorithm.

-\paragraph{Our Work} In contrast to prior work, our framework does not depend on rigid architectural assumptions or diffusion-specific dynamics.
-Instead, SegQuant leverages intrinsic semantic structures within models, e.g., spatial heterogeneity and activation asymmetry, to improve quantization fidelity in a more principled and generalizable manner.
-This enables high-quality quantization while preserving compatibility with diverse model architectures and deployment pipelines.
+\paragraph{Our Work} In contrast to prior work, SegQuant avoids dependence on rigid architectural assumptions (e.g., UNet) or runtime-dynamic heuristics (e.g., timestep variance).
+Instead, it leverages intrinsic semantic structures identified directly from the static computation graph.
+This principled approach, combining automatic semantic segmentation (SegLinear) and hardware-native activation handling (DualScale), enables high-fidelity quantization in a manner that is both generalizable across diverse architectures and inherently compatible with modern deployment pipelines.